5 things you should know about Marie-Joseph Angélique, a Black Canadian slave who inspired this play

 If you live in Canada and you've never heard her name, blame your province's education system and this country's commitment to shying away from the ugly and difficult parts of our history.
 As Mike Payette, the director of Angélique so poignantly asks in the show's program: "What is it about Quebec and Canada which feeds the denial of our sordid history of oppression?"

 That denial has been nurtured and perfected for centuries and has created the perfect foundation for a contemporary blindness.
 There is an unwillingness to recognize the ways that racist oppression continues to shape our every day.
-Written by the late playwright Lorena Gale more than 20 years ago, Angélique is a much-needed history lesson that feels urgently necessary in this cultural and political moment.
+Although Gale wrote the play more than 20 years ago, Angélique is a much-needed history lesson that feels urgently necessary in this cultural and political moment.